 - If there is no data returned for the specified Date Range(s), no data will be displayed in the Data Preview.

-- Data is only available for published Landing Pages.
+- Data is only available for published Blog Posts.

-- Metric Clarification: "Average Time on Page" is the average amount of time a visitor stays on a particular page.
+- "Average Time on Page" is defined as the average amount of time a visitor stays on a particular page.
 This is calculated by the following equation: Total Time on Page / Pageviews on Page.

-- Since daily data is not available for these metrics, you will want to view your custom Landing Page metrics on a Visualization Type that does not necessitate granularity options.
+- Daily data is not available for Custom Metrics created through this Query Builder.
+Because of this, you will want to view your Custom Blog Metrics on a Visualization Type that does not necessitate granularity options.
 Line Charts and Bar Charts will not be good Visualization Types for this data, but Tables, Pie Charts, and Number Blocks will be.

 - When using Filters to create Custom Metrics, data will only be returned for Blog Posts published within the last 2 years.